-Environmental Component Potential Impacts Mitigation Measures(s) The Minister's Consent Package will be prepared which meets Ministry of Repor Heritage, Sport, Tourism and Culture Industries requirements and satisfy Metrolinx's obligations under the Ontario Heritage Act .
-Impac Indirect Impacts to Cultural Heritage Plaques If avoidance of cultural heritage plaque locations (CHL 2A, CHL 2B, BHR 16) within the Project Area is not feasible or is directly adjacent to construction activities then: Incorporate the location on design drawings and indicate that the plaque is to be protected during construction: Mark the plaque on the Detailed Design as "To be retained: Implement protection measures prior to construction" or if applicable, mark on Detailed Design as "To be retained, stored and reinstated post-construction" Apply the following steps to the project construction plan: Install plaque protection (i.e. fence hoarding), prior to construction or store during construction.
+Environmental Component Potential Impacts Mitigation Measures(s) The Minister's Consent Package will be prepared which meets Ministry of Heritage, Sport, Tourism and Culture Industries requirements and satisfy Metrolinx's obligations under the Ontario Heritage Act.
+Repo Impa Indirect Impacts to Cultural Heritage Plaques If avoidance of cultural heritage plaque locations (CHL 2A, CHL 2B, BHR 16) within the Project Area is not feasible or is directly adjacent to construction activities then: Incorporate the location on design drawings and indicate that the plaque is to be protected during construction: Mark the plaque on the Detailed Design as "To be retained: Implement protection measures prior to construction" or if applicable, mark on Detailed Design as "To be retained, stored and reinstated post-construction" Apply the following steps to the project construction plan: Install plaque protection (i.e. fence hoarding), prior to construction or store during construction.
 If applicable, during construction, monitor the protection of the plaque.
-Post construction remove hoarding and confirm the condition of the plaque is as ■ N/A Vibration Impact heritage landscape documented in this Cultural Heritage Report requires vibration mitigation and monitoring.
+Post construction remove hoarding and confirm the condition of the plaque is as was prior to construction N/A Vibration Impact Prior to construction, determine which built heritage resource or cultural heritage landscape documented in this Cultural Heritage Report requires vibration mitigation and monitoring.
 Document (review and establish) the structural condition of a building to determine if it is vulnerable to vibration impacts from the Project.
 Establish vibration limits based on structural conditions, founding soil conditions and type of construction vibration (refer to the Noise and Vibration report).
 Implement vibration mitigating measures on the construction site and/or at the building (i.e. modify construction procedures, if required).
-Construction subjection activiti M Section Vi Section C C du pu m Construction Activities Construction activities and staging areas should be suitably planned in detailed design to avoid any adverse impacts to the identified known, previously identified and potential built heritage resources and cultural heritage landscapes.
-Where required, request Minister's Consent as part of the detailed design phase, as required for demolition or relocation, for properties that were determined in the Cultural Heritage Report (found in Appendix D) to potentially to meet Ontario Regulation 10/06 and have the potential to be directly impacted by the Project. ■ N/A Archaeology Archaeological Resources Potential for the disturbance of unassessed or documented archaeological resources addresses any recommendations resulting from Archaeological Assessments and documents all protocols for the discovery of human remains and undocumented archaeological resources.
-The Archaeological Risk Management Plan shall be amended to incorporate any additional actions required resulting from subsequent Archaeological Assessment Perform previous Any simoverse their resour Furthe need f oorts, Cultural Heritage Evaluation Reports, Heritage act Assessments.
+Cons requ subju activ o Archaeology Construction Activities Construction activities and staging areas should be suitably planned in detailed design to avoid any adverse impacts to the identified known, previously identified and potential built heritage resources and cultural heritage landscapes.
+Where required, request Minister's Consent as part of the detailed design phase, as required for demolition or relocation, for properties that were determined in the Cultural Heritage Report (found in Appendix D) to potentially to meet Ontario Regulation 10/06 and have the potential to be directly impacted by the Project.
+N/A Archaeology Detential for the disturburge of unpersonal or Develop and implement on Archaeolagical Dials Management Diag that Deut Resources documented archaeological resources Develop and implement an Archaeological Risk Management Plan that addresses any recommendations resulting from Archaeological Assessments and documents all protocols for the discovery of human remains and undocumented archaeological resources.
+The Archaeological Risk Management Plan shall be amended to incorporate any additional actions required resulting from subsequent Archaeological Assessment Reports.
+All work shall be performed in accordance with Applicable Law, including but not limited to the Ontario Heritage Act, the Ministry of Heritage, Sport, Tourism and Culture Industries, formerly the Ministry of Tourism.
+Culture and Performent previous Any oversite their reso Furth neec oorts, Cultural Heritage Evaluation Reports, Heritage act Assessments.